Calum Barrett (Chair)

 Karaitiana completed his PhD in Māori Genetic Data - Inalienable Rights and Tikanga Sovereignty in 2021 at Te Whare Wānanga o Awanuiārangi, after a life time of being immersed in Te Ao Māori and mātauranga.
 He is a nationally recognised Tikanga Māori expert with significant networks with Iwi and Māori organisations.

-Karaitiana is a father of six children who range in ages from adults to young children and is a Pōua to three mokopuna.
+Karaitiana is a father of six children who range in ages from adults to young children and is a Pōua to four mokopuna.

 Membership role: Expertise in human reproductive research